vignettes/anglemania_tutorial.Rmd

 select_genes

-to change the thresholds
+to change the number of

-without having to run anglemania again
+selected genes without having to run anglemania again

 previous_genes <- get_anglemania_genes(sce)